 The Most Noble Order of the Garter is the highest order of knighthood in Britain and the most exclusive with traditionally only 24 knights as full members at any one time, along with the reigning monarch and the Prince of Wales.
-Created by Edward III c.
+Created by Edward III of England c.
 1348 CE, the chivalric order was one of the first of a growing trend where rulers and noble knights sought to differentiate themselves from the increasing number of knights in the late medieval period.
 The order's annual gathering at Saint George's Chapel at Windsor Castle, with its magnificent procession of members and retainers in full regalia, maintains the traditions of pomp and pageantry for which the Middle Ages are rightly famous.

 The Order of the Garter was created by the English monarch Edward III (r.
 1327-1377 CE) around 1348 CE and dedicated to the Virgin Mary and Saint George.
 The king was still in a celebratory mood after England’s famous victory over a much bigger French army at the Battle of Crécy in August 1346 CE and was eager to further emphasise the nation’s martial prowess by creating an elite order of knights.
 In addition, by the 14th century CE, the number of knights had greatly increased so that the upper ranks of the nobility began to look for some way in which they could differentiate themselves from other knights and create a sort of private members club.
 These elite brotherhoods were designed to also pull together the greatest fighters and most useful military knowledge and experience so that in times of war the order would prove a useful part of the army’s command structure.
 Finally, such secular chivalric orders were a good way for a sovereign to ensure the loyalty of their best knights who otherwise may have joined an order whose members, instead, swore allegiance to the church (the then-defunct Knights Templar being an example of such an order).